 The Mount Rushmore State is famous for the scenic wonders of the Badlands, the Black Hills, many interesting caves and, of course, Mount Rushmore.
 South Dakota is also home to the World's Only Corn Palace (which is, no lie, a huge building covered in actual corn).
-It's a land of prairie, grassland and farms, where the biggest city has hardly more than 100,000 residents.
+It's a land of prairie, grassland and farms.
 South Dakota is a great place to look for apartments for rent if you want a slower pace of life, friendly communities and beautiful scenery.

 South Dakota's legacy begins with gold.
 Custer's army found gold in the Black Hills in 1874, and it didn't take long for word to travel back east and attract prospectors.
 Within a few years, the area exploded with prospecting towns.
 Today, gold is still mined here and the state remains one of the largest gold producers in the nation.